 Abuse of dominant position

 ‘Relevant market’ is defined on the basis of its product and geographical elements.
-A relevant product market comprises identical or mutually interchangeable goods that can satisfy certain needs of users.
-Mutually interchangeable goods are those that are interchangeable, especially from the point of view of their physical and technical characteristics, price and purpose of use.
+A relevant product market comprises identical or interchangeable goods that can satisfy certain needs of users.
+Interchangeability of goods is considered based on their characteristics, price and purpose of use.
 ‘Relevant geographical market’ is defined as a territory in which the conditions for competition are homogeneous to such an extent that this territory can be separated from other territories with different conditions for competition.

-The legislation contains the general prohibition of abuse of dominance, as well as the non-exhaustive list of abusive behaviour, namely:
+The legislation contains the general prohibition of abuse of dominance, as well as a non-exhaustive list of abusive behaviour:

-- imposing, directly or indirectly, unfair purchase or selling prices or other unfair trading conditions;
+- applying, directly or indirectly, unfair purchase or selling prices or other unfair trading conditions;

-- threatening limitation, or carrying out the actual limitation, of production, markets or technical development to the prejudice of customers;
+- the limitation of production, markets or technical development to the prejudice of customers;

-- making the conclusion of contracts subject to acceptance by other parties of supplementary obligations which, by their nature or commercial usage, have no connection with the subject of such contracts; and
+- making the conclusion of contracts subject to acceptance by other parties of supplementary obligations which, by their nature or commercial usage, have no connection with the subject of such contracts.

 - the infringement by the same undertaking is repeated;